SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-6-5-allowing-more-links-on-login-page-and-show-it-on-all-public-facing-pages-allows-to-add-more-than-one-link-on-the-login-page-those-links-are-shown-all-public-facing-pages-not-only-on-the-login-page.md

 build_artifact:
   - value: tc-pjJiURv9Y
     label: ui-c8y
+ticket: MTM-53597
+version: 1019.6.5
+---
 This update enables adding multiple links to the login page by a custom application configuration.
 These links will be displayed on all public-facing pages of the site, not only on the login page.
 This provides a consistent experience for users accessing public pages, with easy access to extra helpful links from any page.
 You can for example add there a privacy notice or a terms and conditions link.
----
-- allows to add more than one link on the login page
- - those links are shown all public facing pages, not only on the login page